Partial fraction decompositions on hyperplane arrangements: Towards physics

 (as can be checked using \texttt{Macaulay2}), and that the numerator is homogeneous of degree $7$.
 And so, using the command \texttt{//} one can express $\psi$ in terms of the generators of this ideal, yielding:

-Note that this is \emph{not} the PFD one arrives at for the diagram \ref{fig: Feynman diagram} using the process outlined in \cite{Dun}, though both PFDs have the same number of terms.
+Note that this is \emph{not} the PFD one arrives at for Figure~\ref{fig: Feynman diagram} using the process outlined in \cite{Dun}, though both PFDs have the same number of terms.
 This means that there can be multiple different PFDs of tree-level flat space wavefunction coefficients which have the same number of terms, and in which all numerators are $\pm1$ and all denominators have the same degree.
-In other words, such ``minimal" flat-space wavefunction coefficient PFDs are not unique.
+In other words, such ``minimal" flat-space wavefunction coefficient PFDs are not unique; this may be related to the different triangulations of cosmological polytopes found in \cite{BDFJ}.

 One may also wonder about the vanishing properties of the numerator.
 Using the \texttt{Matroids} package for \texttt{Macaulay2}, one finds that the matroid defined by lines $\ell_i$ has $88$ flats of five elements, $44$ of six elements, $12$ of seven elements, $1$ of eight elements, $3$ of nine elements, and $3$ of ten elements.
-Corollary \ref{cor:flats-pri-decomp} then tells us that the numerator vanishes on each of these flats $S$, with order $|S|-4$.
+Theorem \ref{thm:flats-pri-decomp} then tells us that the numerator vanishes on each of these flats $S$, with order $|S|-4$.
 For example, the flats of ten elements are:

 \end{example}